vincenzoml/PLDW/07_Control_Flow/README.md

 Apply(op='+', args=[Var('x'), Var('y')])
 ```

-This node will look up the '+' operator in the environment, evaluate `x` and `y`, check arity, and then apply the addition function to the results.
+This node will look up the '+' operator in the environment, evaluate `x` and `y`, check the number and types of arguments, and then apply the addition function to the results.

 <!-- slide -->

 ### Runtime Type and Arity Checks

-Operator application is checked at runtime for correct arity and types, ensuring safe execution and clear error messages.
+Operator application is checked at runtime for both correct arity and argument types (the type signature), ensuring safe execution and clear error messages.
 For example, applying `and` to non-booleans or dividing by zero will raise an error.

 <!-- slide -->